cfpb/Metro2/jobs/parseEvaluate/README.md

 Basic structure of M2 data:
 - Each file contains a collection of records from the same reporting period.
 - Each file has one `header` and one `trailer` segment, which contain high-level information about the records in the file.
-- Besides the `header` and `base`, all other lines of the file are records of consumer account information.
+- Besides the `header` and `trailer`, all other lines of the file are records of consumer account information.
 - Every record contains a `base` segment.
 It can also contain optional additional segments.
 The possible additional segments are `j1`, `j2`, `k1`, `k2`, `k3`, `k4`, `l1`, and `n1`.
 - An individual record may have multiple extra segments, such as two `j2` segments, or a `k2` and a `l1`, etc.